gopalhingu/user-sphere/README.md

 - Replace `'your-google-client-id'` and `'your-google-client-secret'` with your Google OAuth credentials.
 - The `JWT_SECRET` can be generated using the command `php artisan jwt:secret`.
 - `L5_SWAGGER_CONST_HOST` should point to your application URL.

 ---

-## Additional Notes

-- Ensure you have properly configured your `.env` file with the correct database credentials before running the migration.
-- You may need to set up additional environment variables, such as `APP_URL` and `APP_KEY`, based on your deployment setup.

-For further documentation and details on project features, refer to the project's [GitHub repository](https://github.com/gopalhingu/user-sphere.git).

----